Frequently Asked Questions

 What roles can I vote for?

-Our Spring elections revolve around our Sabbatical Officer positions, in which there are four.
+Our Solent Elections 2024/25 revolve around our Sabbatical Officer and Volunteer Officer positions.
 These are:

 Can I vote for more than one person?